 If you are new to trading, you can always use eToro’s social trading feature in order to begin and capitalise on the expertise and experience of other traders.
 To do so, all you need to do is select a trader who trades on forex and copy their trades.

 Sponsored ad.
 Your capital is at risk.
-68% of retail CFD accounts lose money trading with this provider.
+78% of retail investor accounts lose money when trading CFDs with this provider.